Port-Hamiltonian formulation and symplectic discretization of Plate models. Part I : Mindlin model for thick plates: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the project ANR-16-CE92-0028, entitled {\em Interconnected Infinite-Dimensional systems for Heterogeneous Media}, INFIDHEM, financed by the French National Research Agency (ANR) and the Deutsche Forschungsgemeinschaft (DFG).
-Further information is available at {\url{https://websites.isae-supaero.fr/infidhem/the-project}}. \\ Moreover the author would like to thank Michel Sala\"un for the fruitful and insightful discussions
+Further information is available at \\ {\url{https://websites.isae-supaero.fr/infidhem/the-project}}. \\ Moreover the authors would like to thank Michel Sala\"un from ISAE-SUPAERO for the fruitful and insightful discussions.